Our program at BRIGHTSIDE is broken up into 4 stages for the medical treatment.

 Since an individual’s reactions to buprenorphine vary, medications will be adjusted until you no longer experience withdrawal symptoms or cravings.
 Urine drug screening is typically required for all patients at every visit during this phase.

 Intake and Induction may both occur at the first visit, depending on your needs and your doctor’s evaluation.

 Once the appropriate dose of buprenorphine medication is established, you will stay at this dose until steady blood levels are achieved.
 You and your doctor will discuss your treatment options from this point forward.

 Treatment compliance and progress will be monitored.
 Participation in some form of behavioral counseling is strongly recommended to ensure best chance of treatment success.
-You are likely to have scheduled appointments on a weekly basis, however, if treatment progress is good and goals are met, monthly visits will eventually be considered sufficient.
 The Maintenance phase can last from weeks to years—the length of treatment will be determined by you and your doctor, and, possibly, your counselor.
 Your length of treatment may vary depending on your individual needs.